RSA vs RSU: All You Need to Know

 Over the past 10 years, firms have been changing the way they structure their corporate stock options and how these are used in the market.
 The reason behind this is the ever-changing rules and regulations that have impacted these companies.
 Currently, there are two popular stock bonus structures in the market – restricted stock units (RSUs) and restricted stock awards (RSAs).

-By the end of this article, you will have a better understanding of these two stock options and the difference between them.
-It is very important for you, either as a founder or employee of a firm, to know how a RSA vs RSU function as incentives for employees in the company.
+This article will provide you with a better understanding of these two stock options and the difference between them.
+Either as a founder or employee of a firm, knowing how an RSA vs RSU functions as an incentive for employees in the company is important.

 Understanding Restricted Stocks